Who am I?

 A website with tips and tools for using GIS, Python, MS Excel (hopefully nothing further on xl) and some proprietary modeling packages in the transportation modeling field.

 Because I don’t see people sharing tools for transportation planning on the internet, and we should not be re-inventing the wheel all the time.

 - Results of interesting analysis I have done in my research along with the tools/code used to do them;

 - Scripts and tools were written and Python and Cython;

 - Geodatabases and QGIS projects related to transportation;

 - model implementation ideas in TransCAD, Emme, Cube and other platforms I get my hands on, along with Scripts written in their respective scripting languages;

 - Anything else related to transportation.

 Free individual technical support.
-I have been receiving a LOT of requests for free support in TransCad (mostly people using cracked software).
-If you have a question, please send it to the user’s list and I’ll probably respond, as well as many other experienced users will.
+I have been receiving a LOT of requests for free support in AequilibraE and TransCad (the latter is becoming rarer, thankfully)).
+If you have a question about one particular software, please send it to the user’s list and I’ll probably respond, as well as many other experienced users will.
 That would benefit a much larger pool of people.